José García Calvo

-José Antonio García Calvo (born 1 April 1975) is a Spanish retired footballer who played as a central defender.
+José Antonio García Calvo (born 1 April 1975) is a Spanish former professional footballer who played as a central defender.

-During his professional career, he represented both Madrid clubs, Real and Atlético (but was mainly associated with Valladolid), appearing in 267 La Liga matches over 12 seasons and scoring ten goals.
+During his career, he represented both Madrid clubs, Real and Atlético (but was mainly associated with Valladolid), appearing in 267 La Liga matches over 12 seasons and scoring ten goals.

 Club career

 A product of Real Madrid's youth system, Madrid-born García Calvo appeared in six games for the first team as they won the La Liga championship in the 1996–97 season, eventually totalling only 16 during his spell.
-His first match came on 2 March 1996, in a 5–0 home win against UD Salamanca (Fernando Sanz, another centre-back from the academy, also played his first top-flight match that day).
+His first match came on 2 March 1996, in a 5–0 home win against UD Salamanca; Fernando Sanz, another centre-back from the academy, also played his first top-flight match that day.
 Subsequently, he signed for Real Valladolid where he was a regular, scoring his first professional goal in his first year in the 4–0 home defeat of Real Zaragoza.

 García Calvo then spent five years in another club from the capital, Atlético Madrid.
 He was instrumental in the Colchoneros 2002 promotion from Segunda División, with 35 matches and 11 bookings.

 Unable to settle at Atlético in his final two seasons, García Calvo returned to Valladolid in summer 2006, helping to a return to the top tier after a three-year absence.
 He was an undisputed starter throughout the following campaign, netting in a 2–2 home draw with Deportivo de La Coruña on 2 September 2007 as the Castilla–La Mancha side went on to finally retain their status.

 Following recurrent foot problems that ailed him throughout 2008–09, García Calvo announced his retirement from the game aged 34.
 One year later, he was appointed as his last club's director of football.